kualta/site/docs/music-publishing.md

 Successful PDS verification alone proves publishing, not discovery.
 Check the artist page and the public `https://api.plyr.fm/tracks/?artist_did=<DID>` response after activation to confirm indexing and playable audio.
 Indexing can lag behind record writes.

 Sources: [track schema](https://github.com/zzstoatzz/plyr.fm/blob/main/lexicons/track.json), [external-record ingestion](https://github.com/zzstoatzz/plyr.fm/blob/main/docs/internal/architecture/jetstream-ingest.md).
 The schema is vendored in `scripts/lexicons/fm.plyr.track.json` for validation.

+## Interactive scores

+Place a MuseScore MusicXML export next to the catalog in `public/music/scores/<track-slug>.mxl` (also `.musicxml` or `.xml`). `music:sync` discovers the attachment on every build.
+Dialogue, Self-Conscious Portrait and Embrace it include scores; tracks without a matching attachment keep their existing layout.

+An attached score replaces both the full-size vinyl and lyrics with a large, scrollable notation player.
+The shared MP3 still owns playback, seeking, volume, looping, queue advancement and playback across navigation. alphaTab loads on demand and supplies notation, note highlighting, click-to-seek, zoom and following the current system.
+No soundfont or synthesizer audio is loaded.
+The score and font are served by the site.

+Use the same arrangement and tempo for the score and MP3.
+Playback uses MusicXML timing, including repeats and alternate endings, rather than stretching the score across the MP3's duration (which includes reverb).
+Dialogue's export is 105 BPM; its MP3 note attacks align with that timing to approximately 40 ms at both the beginning and final chord.
+Recordings with different tempo, rubato or edits require explicit alignment before their cursor can be considered accurate.

+The Bun patch in `patches/@coderline%2Falphatab@1.8.4.patch` adds beat groups around SVG stems and flags, so alphaTab highlights them together with their noteheads, and removes the renderer credit footer.
+Keep this patch when updating the renderer until upstream includes equivalent grouping; verify playback highlighting after upgrades.
+Notation uses the site's foreground color on a transparent background in both themes.